When asked about Poplar Island, a retired farmer who’s not a government fan said, “Poplar Island is a government program that works.”

 Poplar Island Recreated, But Not the Same

 The new island will be lower than the old island.
 The original Poplar Island was home to some 100 people at its peak, filled with farms and forest.
 And the tour guides have entertaining stories about the people who lived on the old island.

 The new island is mostly marsh and will be a wildlife sanctuary.
 Nearly 200 species of birds are expected.
 They’ve confirmed 28 nestings so far, along with muskrats, mice, and whitetail deer (that swim to the island for a visit and swim back to the mainland).

 It’s gradually becoming a migration stop for many birds, so the different seasons will feature different birds and terrapins (native Maryland turtles).
 During nesting season, the island in one of the marsh cells is covered with double-crested cormorants — orange beaked black birds with long necks often seen standing with wings spread wide.

 How to Visit Poplar Island

 The project is funded by the federal government and the Maryland Port Administration.
 And they provide free tours that are fascinating for both adults and children.

 The island is a construction site with heavy equipment in continuous use, so tours must be planned well in advance — days not hours — by calling the Maryland Environmental Service.
 A maximum of 24 people per tour.
 And tours stop during the winter months, November through March.

-You catch the tour boat, which is also the shuttle boat for workers and equipment, at Napps Narrows near the bridge to Tilghman Island.
-Poplar Island is about a mile from Tilghman Island, a 15 minute boat ride.
-The only way to get there is by the Maryland state work-boat called the “Terrapin.”
+You catch the tour boat, which is also the shuttle boat for workers and equipment, at Knapps Narrows near the bridge to Tilghman Island.
+Poplar Island is about a mile from Tilghman Island, a 15-minute boat ride.
+The only way to get there is by the Maryland state workboat called the “Terrapin.”